top of page

 BRANAGH OFF-BROADWAY

-Stage and screen actor Kenneth Branagh will direct and star in the titular role of Shakespeare's King Lear.
-The production will first play at Wyndham's Theatre in London before transferring to Off-Broadway's The Shed.
-Previews are set to begin at Wyndham's Theatre October 21 where the work will open a 50-performance run October 31.
+Stage and screen actor Kenneth Branagh recently directed and starred in the titular role of Shakespeare's King Lear.
+The production first played at Wyndham's Theatre in London before transferring to Off-Broadway's The Shed.
 A bow at The Shed's Griffin Theater will follow in the fall of 2024, with dates to be announced along with casting and creative team.

 SHAKESPEARE IN THE FOREST

 One of the few repertory theaters in America, the Oregon Shakespeare Festival mounts eleven shows each year.
 OSF draws in audiences not only with the strength of their performances, but also with the enchanting backdrop of the landscape.
 People often stay for at least a few days in Ashland near the site of the festival in order to enjoy the rustic grounds as well as to attend several of the plays and accompanying events.
-We talk to Nataki Garrett, director of this season's "Romeo and Juliet," who says, "I was an adult when I finally understood how rare it was to receive Shakespeare as an artist/poet whose work was meant to move your soul and inspire your spirit, not to measure your aptitude or intelligence."
+We talk to former OSF Associate Artistic Director Evren Odcikin who will direct this summer's production of Macbeth, about its divergent fantastical inspirations: Nordic myths, horror films, and graphic novels.

 A SHAKESPEAREAN DEMOCRACY